csmc-vaneykjlab/birch/README.md

 3. Columns with sample names in the normalized and unnormalized files should match with the sample names in the annotation files.
 Number of samples in annotation file and intensity data files should be the same.
 4. Annotation file should have columns corresponding to the different batches you want to analyze (eg. MS batch, Digestion batch, Differentiation batch, etc.), along with the biological experimental group.

-Once the data is uploaded, a preview of the uploaded data will be visible in the main panel and the next "Initial analysis" tab becomes active.
+Once the data is uploaded, a preview of the uploaded data will be visible in the main panel and the next Initial analysis and Diagnosis tabs becomes active.

 ### Initial analysis tab
 This is a static tab that displays some plots with initial analysis that are generated using the data uploaded in the settings page.
 This tab in-turn has 3 sub-parts that are characterized as Sample distribution, Missingness and Take-away.